-After months of speculation and a will-they-won’t-they game of leaked and delayed release dates, Nvidia look set to finally reveal all about their upcoming Turing graphics cards and the GTX 1180 this August.
+After months of speculation and a will-they-won’t-they game of leaked and delayed release dates, Nvidia look set to finally reveal all about their upcoming RTX cards this August.
 There’s a chance we may hear about them formally beforehand, of course, especially if the current rumours about a GTX 1180 Founders Edition appearing next month are to be believed, but whatever happens, the program outline for this year’s Hot Chips conference suggests we’ll definitely be hearing at least something about what’s in store on August 20.

 Hop over to the full program for Day One of the Hot Chips conference, for instance, and you’ll see Nvidia’s Stuart Oberman is due to take the stage at California’s Flint Center for the Performing Arts at 11.30am to talk about “Nvidia’s Next Generation Mainstream GPU”.
 There’s not a lot else to go on, admittedly, but this is the first time we’ve seen something set in stone from a reliable, credible source that actually exists and definitely hasn’t been pulled out of the ether from a nebulous cloud of anonymous nonsense.